Shot-Anybody-6431/Shot-Anybody-6431/README.md

 # Reddit Articles Projects

-This repository contains projects of the articles written in Reddit.
+Hi there, I'm Shot-Anybody-6431 and this repository contains projects of the articles written in Reddit.
 I try to write and create a new post and then try and make a project on the topic

 ## Latest Project